-Monaco is a place where almost everyone the therapy might concern knows almost everyone else, and that single fact shapes the whole question of where to bring a private difficulty.
-The principality has good medical care and a small number of practitioners, but the smallness that makes daily life pleasant also makes confidentiality fragile.
+Monaco is a place where almost everyone the therapy might concern knows almost everyone else.
+That single fact shapes the whole question of where to bring a private difficulty.
+The principality has good medical care and a small pool of practitioners.
+The smallness that makes daily life pleasant also makes privacy fragile.
 For an English-speaking resident who wants to talk honestly about their life, the obstacle is rarely access.
 It is discretion.

 I work with people who want depth work in English and happen to live in Monaco.
-That might mean you came for the tax residency and the lifestyle and found that the life inside the lifestyle is quieter and emptier than you expected.
+Maybe you came for the tax residency and the lifestyle, and found the life inside the lifestyle quieter and emptier than you expected.
 It might mean you are the partner of someone whose career or fortune defines the household, and your own life has gone unexamined for years.
 It might mean something with no relationship to Monaco at all has finally caught up with you.

 Or it might be none of that.
 A low you cannot name, a marriage that has gone flat, a sense that the life you built does not feel like yours.
 You do not have to arrive with it already explained.
 You have to be willing to look.